jhudsl/tidyversecourse/docs/02-get-data.md

 #### Counted Data

-The Counted project started to count persons killed by police in the US due to the fact “the US government has no comprehensive record of the number of people killed by law enforcement.
-These data can be read in from the CSV stored on GitHub, for 2015:
+[The Counted](https://docubase.mit.edu/project/the-counted/) project started to count persons killed by police in the US due to the fact that as stated by Jon Swaine "the US government has no comprehensive record of the number of people killed by law enforcement".
+These data can be read in from the CSV stored on [GitHub](https://raw.githubusercontent.com/opencasestudies/ocs-police-shootings-firearm-legislation/master/data/the-counted-2015.csv), for 2015:

 ```r